openai/chatgpt-retrieval-plugin/README.md

 Append `docs` to the URL shown in the terminal and open it in a browser to access the API documentation and try out the endpoints (i.e. http://0.0.0.0:8000/docs).
 Make sure to enter your bearer token and test the API endpoints.

 **Note:** If you add new dependencies to the pyproject.toml file, you need to run `poetry lock` and `poetry install` to update the lock file and install the new dependencies.

+### Testing a Localhost Plugin in ChatGPT

+To test a localhost plugin in ChatGPT, use the provided [`local-server/main.py`](/local-server/main.py) file, which is specifically configured for localhost testing with CORS settings, no authentication and routes for the manifest, OpenAPI schema and logo.

+Follow these steps to test your localhost plugin:

+1. Run the localhost server using the `poetry run dev` command.
+This starts the server at the default address (e.g. `localhost:3333`).

+2. Visit [ChatGPT](https://chat.openai.com/), select "Plugins" from the model picker, click on the plugins picker, and click on "Plugin store" at the bottom of the list.

+3. Choose "Develop your own plugin" and enter your localhost URL (e.g. `localhost:3333`) when prompted.

+4. Your localhost plugin is now enabled for your ChatGPT session.

+For more information, refer to the [OpenAI documentation](https://platform.openai.com/docs/plugins/getting-started/openapi-definition).

 ### Personalization